DanKluger/PTDBoot/README.md

 devtools::install_github("DanKluger/PTDBoot")
 ```
 ## Tutorial
-A tutorial giving examples of how to use the functions in the package can be found [**here**](https://dankluger.github.io/PTDBootTutorial/Tutorial.html)
+[**Here is a tutorial**](https://dankluger.github.io/PTDBootTutorial/Tutorial.html) that gives examples of how to use the functions in the package.

 ## Reporting Bugs